HFU-DM-ECG/group-assignment-1-webxr-die-inselbewohner/README.md

 - Requires a VR Headset + Controllers or the WebXR Browser Plugin (Requires 2 Controllers)
 - Visit our application on github pages
 - Move the controllers to move the arms
+- Arm size and shoulder offset can be adjusted by using sliders